andybalholm/redwood/starlark.md

 - `id`: a random ID that is generated for each session

+Some attributes are only available after the connection to the upstream server has been made.
+So they are not available in `ssl_bump`, but they can be used in `filter_request` and `filter_response`:

+- `server_ip`: the IP address of the server

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.